HoJinKind/KotlinProjects/README.md

   using AsyncTask , along with weatherAPI, to call longtitude, latitude, sunrise timing of a city.

 ## kotlin5
-Loading  with customisable gif image, for a more professional feel
+Loading  with customisable gif image using Dialog, for a more professional feel